RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 SimpleMetric  | Description | ResidueSelector Compatability?
 ------------ | ------------- | -------------
+**[[BestMutationsFromProbabilitiesMetric]]**| Calculates mutations with the highest delta probability to the current residues from a PerResidueProbabilitiesMetric. | No
 **[[BlockwiseShapeCompMetric|simple_metric_BlockwiseShapeCompMetric_type]]** | Measures shape complementarity between blocks (contiguous stretches of amino acids). | Yes
 **[[BlockwisePoseCompMotifMetric|simple_metric_BlockwisePoseCompMotifMetric_type]]** | Calculate motif scores between blocks (contiguous stretches of amino acids). | Yes
 **[[CompositeEnergyMetric]]** | Calculates each individual scoreterm of a scorefunction or the DELTA of each scoreterm between two poses.
 Each named value is the scoreterm | Yes